moq-wg/moq-transport/draft-lcurley-warp.md

 A goal of this draft is to get the best of both worlds: a simple protocol that can still rapidly detect and respond to congestion.
 This is possible emergence of QUIC, designed to fix the shortcomings of TCP.
-This draft relies on QUIC streams to deliver media segments in priority order during congestion.

 ## Universal
 The media protocol ecosystem is fragmented; each protocol has it's own niche.